 Any student repeatedly failing a course or in jeopardy of failing any graduation requirement course will be permitted to use a computerized credit recovery program called Edgenuity.
-Selected students will utilize the Edgenuity online learning application to recover credits toward receiving their diploma.
-It is a self-paced, comprehensive, standards-based online curriculum.
+Selected students will utilize the Edgenuity online learning application.
+It is a self-Paced, comprehensive, standards-based online curriculum.
 Instruction and assessment will take place online.
 Credit for the course will be awarded upon successful completion of the course modules.
 There is NO COST for this program.
-First priority for admission will be given to students eligible to graduate in 2022.